 The CPAP between UNDP and the Government of Kuwait is fully funded by the Government, which gives Kuwait its status as a Net Contributing Country (NCC), as all the other GCC countries that have UNDP offices (Saudi Arabia, Bahrain and UAE).
 UNDP agreed with the Government of Kuwait to follow the National Execution modality to implement the different projects falling within the respective national priorities.
 This modality aims to utilize and enhance the national capacity of the national Government counterpart (General Secretariat of the Supreme Council for Planning and Development), and all other implementing partners in the government and civil society.

 UNDP Kuwait is one of UNDP field offices in the Arab region that are managed by the Regional Bureau for Arab States based in the UNDP headquarters in New York.
 The Head of the UNDP office in Kuwait, as in all other Country Offices, is the Resident Representative (UNDP RR), who also serves as the UN Resident Coordinator (UN RC) representing the Secretary General of the United Nations and co-ordinates the operational activities of the UN system at the country level.
 The main Government body responsible for coordinating UNDP work in Kuwait is the General Secretariat for the Supreme Council for Planning and Development (SCPD).
-The UN RC/UNDP RR and the Secretary General of the SCPD represent the authorised representatives and decision makers in the cooperation between the Government of Kuwait and the United Nations.
+The UN RC/UNDP RR and the Secretary General of the SCPD represent the authorized representatives and decision makers in the cooperation between the Government of Kuwait and the United Nations.

 The UNDP office also supports the work of the entire UN Country Team in Kuwait by serving as the Secretariat to the United Nations Resident Coordinator's office in Kuwait.
 UNDP thus organizes the UNCT monthly meetings, coordinates the joint UNCT events, and facilitates the work of the non-resident agencies, including the UN Office for the Coordination of Humanitarian Affairs (OCHA) and the International Fund for Agricultural Development (IFAD) and the Department of Political Affairs of the UN Secretariat (DPA) in particular, by hosting their visiting delegations to Kuwait.
 This support that UNDP provides to the work of the UN Country Team in Kuwait is in line with recent progress in one of the key structural aspects of UN reform which is to bring coherence and cohesion to United Nations activities at the country level.
 The UN Development Group, which includes the various UN funds, programmes, agencies, departments, and offices that play a role in development, agreed in September 2008 on a new Management and Accountability System of the UN Development and Resident Coordinator System.
 This Agreement reconfirms the role of UNDP as the manager of the RC system.